Restoration St. Eusebius' Church gets going again

 As I described previously in this article on my blog, Ettringer tuff was the material of choice in the after-war reconstruction period .
 Regrettably, this proved to be an unfortunate choice over the years: the Ettringer tuff responds poorly to changes in humidity and temperature and begins to fall apart a few decades.

-To preserve the unique character of the Church it was decided to to copy the figurines in new stone.
+To preserve the unique character of the Church it was decided to copy the figurines in new stone.
 In the past it was tried to preserve the sculptures by means of conservation, but that too has unfortunately not worked out well: the tuff continued to disintegrate.
 That would endanger bystanders.
 So they'd rather replace them altogether.

-Now my colleague Stide Vos and I started carving the first figurines in Muschelkalksteen, a coarse limestone that matches the design and finish of the ancient sculptures.
+Now my colleague Stide Vos and I started carving the first figurines in Muschelkalksteen, a coarse limestone that matches the design and finish of the old sculptures.
 The figurines we started with were still in fairly good condition; only the big yellow sandy spots had washed out.
 Should funding for more statues arrive in the future, then there will also be some among these that will need complete repairs and reconstructing before we can copy them, and there are even a few that have disappeared altogether.

 With the copying saw machine I own we can precut the figurines and then carve them, detailing and adding toolmarks after that.
-On the pictures the original in Tuff can be seen next to the emerging copy in the new Muschelkalk limestone.
+On the pictures the original in Tuff can be seen, next to the emerging copy in the new Muschelkalk limestone.
 By adressing it this way, we can work quickly and efficiently, and even a lot cheaper than a computer scan in conjunction with a CNC milling cutter.

-I have already had the opportunity to make some sculptural works in connection with the restoration of this church: Read here the archives of articles about this on this blog.
+I've already had the opportunity to make some sculptural works in connection with the restoration of this church: Read here the archives of articles about this on this blog.